dilipbiswal/spark/docs/sql-ref-syntax-qry-select-where.md

   See the License for the specific language governing permissions and limitations under the License.
 ---
-The <code>GROUP BY</code> clause is used to group the rows based on a set of specified grouping expressions and compute aggregations on the group of rows based on one or more specified aggregate functions.
+The <code>WHERE</code> clause is used to limit the results of the <code>FROM</code>
+clause of query or subquery based on specified condition.

 ### Syntax
 {% highlight sql %}